 UPCOMING EVENTS

-In partnership with the Center for Ethics in the Arts at Emory University, the Atlanta Film Society presents a free screening of KING COAL, featuring a virtual Q&A with writer and director Elaine McMillion Sheldon.
+In partnership with the Center for Ethics in the Arts at Emory University, the Atlanta Film Society presents a free screening of PROCESSION, featuring a Q&A with.
 This screening is a part of Emory University's ongoing Ethics At The Movies series.
 This event is free and open to the public.

 NEWS